juanpc2018/x86_64-is-dead/README.md

 vs.
 1000's-core/thread CPU with No interrupts.

 P.D.
-IF it does Not have at least 2x Thuderbolt ports its useless crap. $0usd in the used market.
+IF it does Not have at least 2x Thuderbolt ports its useless crap.
+Not trully upgredable, expandable.

 Alternatives:
 Basic Toy Level: